-Once you have created an EPK for your music, take a last look over the page to finalize the design.
+Once you've created an EPK for your music, take a last look over the page to finalize the design.
 Think about the EPK’s presentation from the perspective of someone who has not heard your music before.
 Make sure they don’t have to work too hard to learn about it.

 Ask yourself a few questions about your EPK’s design: Does it scroll too long?
 If so, tighten up some content into columns.
 Is the music itself easy to find quickly?
 Make sure the play button on your music player stands out on the page.
 Is it easy to read?
 Is the text divided up into bite-sized chunks?
 Double-check the fonts and colors, or use a music EPK template to take the guesswork out.

 If you aren’t ready for the world to find out about your album yet, but want media or industry professionals to take a look, set your EPK up as a password-protected page.
 You can then send the page link and password so they can access the page ahead of time.

 If you’re still unsure about what an EPK for musicians might look like, here are a few examples to check out.

 Electronic pop-songstress Rachel Beck has created an EPK that’s focused on her new album, Stronger Than You Know.
 In every aspect of her page she’s used elements that tie back to the music.
 From press quotes and photos that match her album art, she’s allowing her album to breathe life into the EPK page, letting fans and industry alike take a look and listen.

 Artist: Rachel Beck

 Folk-blues guitarist Jesse Walman does a nice job of highlighting his debut album, Mansion Full of Ghosts, on his press kit page.
 He includes a few quotes, a longer bio full of details, and promo photos.
 With a simple design that matches his grey and blue imagery, his press kit is easy to navigate, and matches his full website perfectly.